ct6502/apple2ts-app/assets/README.md

 Each game configuration lives in its own folder under `assets/`.
 The folder name should be lowercase with no spaces (e.g., `noxarchaist`, `mygame`).

-To create a branded build of your game:
+To build a branded build of your game:
 ```bash
 APPLE2TS_CONFIG=yourgame npm run package
 ```